w3c/wcag-act/wcag-ruleset-review-process.md

 If a request for change from the ACT Task Force to the rule provider is not responded to within two months, either from public feedback or an annual review, the ACT Task Force will assume the rule is no longer actively maintained.
 The ACT Task Force will send at least 2 reminders before concluding the rule is not maintained.
 If a rule is not maintained, the ACT Task Force will look for another organisation who might be willing to maintain the rule.
 If the original rule provider wishes to resume maintenance of the rule, this will only be accepted with the permission of the active rule provider.

-If noone can be found to maintain a rule within a month, the rule will be labelled as "outdated".
+If no one can be found to maintain a rule within a month, the rule will be labelled as "outdated".
 Outdated rules will be removed from the ruleset after 1 year.

 ## Rule Provider Questions